-Grant Goodman is an actor, director and voice over artist who has been working professionally for the past nineteen years.
-Grant graduated from New York University’s Tisch School of the Arts Drama Division as well as The National Shakespeare Conservatory, and has worked throughout the United States, appearing on stage, film and television.
-His Off-Broadway credits include: Antony & Cleopatra, The Merchant of Venice (Theatre for a New Audience); King Lear, The Iliad (Lincoln Center); Richard II (New York City Center/Pearl Theatre Company); and Pericles (Red Bull Theater) among others.
+Grant Goodman is an actor, director and voice over artist who has worked nationally and internationally, appearing on stage, film and television.
+Grant graduated from New York University’s Tisch School of the Arts Drama Division and also studied acting at the world-renowned Stella Adler Conservatory of Acting, The National Shakespeare Conservatory and The Atlantic Theatre Company's acclaimed Acting School.
+His Off-Broadway credits include: Antony & Cleopatra, The Merchant of Venice (Theatre for a New Audience); King Lear, The Iliad (Lincoln Center); Richard II (New York City Center/Pearl Theatre Company); Pericles (Red Bull Theater) and The Three Sisters (Chekhov Now International Festival) among others.
 National Tours include: The Merchant of Venice - starring F. Murray Abraham (Theatre for a New Audience), King Lear (Aquila Theatre Company) among others.
-Regional Theatre credits include extensive work with: Yale Repertory Theatre, Shakespeare Theatre Company (Washington, D.C.), Hartford Stage, Chicago Shakespeare Theater, The Old Globe, Actors Theatre of Louisville, Cincinnati Playhouse in the Park, Milwaukee Repertory Theater, Utah Shakespeare Festival, Arizona Theatre Company, Northlight Theatre, Court Theatre, Playmakers Repertory Company, Indiana Repertory Theatre, Syracuse Stage, Illinois Shakespeare Festival, Kentucky Shakespeare Festival and The Shakespeare Theatre of New Jersey among many others.
+Regional Theatre credits include extensive work with: Yale Repertory Theatre, Shakespeare Theatre Company (Washington, D.C.), Hartford Stage, Chicago Shakespeare Theater, The Old Globe, Actors Theatre of Louisville, Cincinnati Playhouse in the Park, Milwaukee Repertory Theater, Utah Shakespeare Festival, Arizona Theatre Company, Pioneer Theatre Company, Northlight Theatre, Court Theatre, Playmakers Repertory Company, Indiana Repertory Theatre, Syracuse Stage, Clarence Brown Theatre, Illinois Shakespeare Festival, Kentucky Shakespeare Festival and The Shakespeare Theatre of New Jersey among many others.
 Film and Television: As the World Turns, Sex and the City and Sleepers.
 Some of Grant’s favorite roles include Mr. Darcy in Pride & Prejudice, Septimus Hodge in Arcadia, Benedick in Much Ado About Nothing, Leontes in The Winter's Tale, John Proctor in The Crucible, Mark Antony in Julius Caesar, Bolingbroke in Richard II, Colonel Brandon in Sense & Sensibility, Edgar in King Lear, Prince Hal in Henry IV, Parts I&II, C.K.
 Dexter Haven in The Philadelphia Story, Bernard in Boeing, Boeing, Hildy Johnson in The Front Page, Petruchio in The Taming of the Shrew and the title roles in Macbeth and Hamlet.
 In 2015 Grant was selected to represent the U.S. in the prestigious International Acting Fellowship program at The Globe Theatre in London.
-A veteran of 60 productions of Shakespeare's plays, Grant hopes one day to complete the entire canon.
+A veteran of over 60 productions of Shakespeare's plays, Grant hopes one day to complete the entire canon.